Joan Bright Astley: Postwar years

-She served as an administrative officer at several wartime and postwar conferences.
 She was appointed Officer of the Order of the British Empire (OBE) in the 1946 New Year Honours, when she was described as "Principal, Offices of the Cabinet and Minister of Defence."
 In 1949, she married Colonel Philip Astley, first husband of Madeleine Carroll, whom he had divorced in 1940.
 Colonel Astley died in 1958.
 In 1971, Joan Astley wrote of her wartime life in a memoir, The Inner Circle: a View of War at the Top, and in 1993 co-authored a book on Sir Colin Gubbins.
-She died on Christmas Eve 2008.